Winter in Gulf Shores: Escape to Alabama With These Tips

 Local Dining and Fresh Food

 To kick off a dining tour in Gulf Shores, eat at Lulu’s Gulf Shores, Gulf Shores Seafood, Bahama Bob’s Beachside Cafe, The Diner, Original Oyster House, and Sea and Suds.
-If looking for some nightlife spots, visit The Hangout Gulf Shores, Tacky Jacks and Sassy Bass.
+If looking for nightlife spots, visit The Hangout Gulf Shores, Tacky Jacks and Sassy Bass.

 Spend winter in Gulf Shores, Orange Beach or Fort Morgan.
 Book an Alabama beach vacation rental.